DerAndere1/Marlin/README.md

 Set the machine rotary zero point (MRZP) Z offset.
 - For 5 axis CNC machines with a tilting rotary table (PENTA_AXIS_TRT) this is the distance along the Z axis from machine zero point to the center of rotation.
 The center of rotation is usually the center of the top surface of the table.
 - For 5 axis CNC machines in head-table configuration (PENTA_AXIS_HT) this is the distance along the Z axis from the machine zero point to the horizontal centerline of the joint that tilts the tool head when all axes are in zero position.
+- For 5 axis CNC machines in head-head configuration (tilting rotating toolhead, PENTA_AXIS_HH) this is the distance from the tip of tool 0 (the gauge line) to the horizontal centerline of the joint that tilts the toolhead.
+Measured when all axes are at machine position 0 so that the toolhead is oriented parallel to the Z axis.

 See `DEFAULT_MRZP_OFFSET_Z` and see the definition of the pivot point (`Pz`) in reference https://linuxcnc.org/docs/html/motion/5-axis-kinematics.html